Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Main approximation results

 holds, where the size of the boundary layer, $\lambda^{-1}$, is defined on the whole boundary and is continuous.
 Here, we exhibit a different type of asymptotic expansion, which shows that a superposition of two types of boundary layers occurs on the transition zone.
 Also, on this transition zone, the ratio between the sizes of the two boundary layers is very large, so that the asymptotic expansion above cannot hold.

 $\bullet$ The analysis we present in this paper can be extended without difficulty to very general anisotropic degenerate elliptic equations, in particular to the convection-diffusion equation

 which has been studied for special domains by Eckhaus and de Jager in \cite{eckhaus-jager}, followed by Grasman in \cite{grasman}, and more recently by Jung and Temam \cite{jung-temam}.
 Note that in the case of the convection-diffusion equation, the maximum principle (which does not hold anymore in our case) can be used to prove convergence in $L^\infty$.
-In the paper \cite{eckhaus-jager}, the authors exhibit parabolic boundary layers on the North and South boundaries, but only treat the case when the domain $\Om$ is a rectangle.
+In the paper \cite{eckhaus-jager}, the authors exhibit parabolic boundary layers on the North and South boundaries, but only treat the case when the domain $\Om$ is a rectangle, which turns out to be easier, as explained in the next chapter.

-Note that the tools we develop in the present paper allow to consider more general geometries, for which \begin{itemize} \item there is a continuous transition between lateral and horizontal boundaries, \item there are singular interfaces $\Sigma_{ij}$, and even islands. \end{itemize}
+Note that the tools we develop in the present paper allow to consider more general geometries, for which \begin{itemize}[label=-] \item there is a continuous transition between lateral and horizontal boundaries, \item there are singular interfaces $\Sigma_{ij}$, and even islands. \end{itemize}

-For the sake of simplicity in the presentation, we have not dealt with East and West corner singularities (typically the case when $\Omega=[-\bar x, \bar x]\times (-\bar y, \bar y]$ is a rectangle), but the corresponding connection between lateral and horizontal boundary layers is actually simpler, and can be handled exactly as the connection between the $\Sigma$ and West boundary layers, which is treated in paragraph \ref{west-connection}. \end{Rmk}